Brendan-Bezuko-Totallife/total-life-inperson/README.md

 # Total Life Insurance Procedure Calculator

-A modern web application for managing medical procedures and calculating insurance coverage details.
+A web application for managing medical procedures and calculating insurance coverage details.
 Built with React, TypeScript, and Tailwind CSS.

-## Features
+## Features to implement

 - Import and manage medical procedures (CPT codes)
 - Add/remove procedures from a list
-- Calculate the total cost of prodcurders on the front end
+- Calculate the total cost of procedures on the front end
-- Call an end point that will return calculate insurance coverage details:
+- Call an endpoint that will return calculated insurance coverage details:
   - Coinsurance
   - Copay
   - Deductible
   - Remaining balance

+The endpoint will expect a POST requests with the selected procuders as input i nthe body of the request.

 - Modern, responsive UI with Tailwind CSS

+The primary focus of this assignment is to implement robust core functionalities while maintaining an elegant user interface.
+Additional time should be allocated to enhancing the UI/UX design.

 ## Tech Stack